DataBassGit/AgentForge/docs/Configs/Settings/Memories.md

 ### **Overview**

-The `memories.yaml` file is essential for initializing memory collections and pre-loading them with initial data.
+The `memories.yaml` file is essential for initializing memory collections and preloading them with initial data.
 It aids in managing and setting up memory repositories for the system's operations.

 ### **Formatting Guidelines**